NARKOZ/gitlab/docs/examples.md

 ## Get private token

-Authorize and get private token of a user
+Authorize and get the private token of a user

 ```rb
 user = Gitlab.session('email', 'password')